Stimulus Payment One, 2020 Tax Return

 No, only deadlines regarding 2019 Tax Returns changed.
 Thus, 2016 Tax Year related deadlines were not changed.

-Businesses or other entities with a May 15 or June 15 deadline, can they now file by July 15, 2020?
+Businesses or other entities with a May 15 or June 15 deadline, was this extended to July 15, 2020?

 Is payroll or excise tax affected?